 Here is the summary report from our newsletter draft:

 In August of 2019, BBHSP finally completed a huge project that is an essential piece of the puzzle on the path to re-opening!
 After many years of planning, engineering, fund-raising, working with contractors and BBHSP staff, we completed the huge and state-of-the-art Fire Suppression System (required by Shasta County commercial fire codes), which could save lives and out precious forest and infrastructure.

-The Fire Marshal was on site for two different inspections of the final phase of designing, building, and installing the new fire-suppression system, which has three major components:
+The Fire Marshal was on site for two different inspections of the final phase of designing, building, and installing the new fire-suppression system, which has four major components:

 1. Water Storage: Three huge bolted steel water tanks located high up on the hillside with 120,000 gallons of storage!

 2. Bridge/ Conduit: A new pedestrian bridge spanning nearly 80 feet across Indian Springs Creek, which carries the six-inch water main and several other water and electrical pipes.

 3. Plumbing: A huge large-scale system of hundreds of feet of buried six-inch water pipes, thrust blocks, connections, covered access points, and the two fire hydrants at the end of the lines.

 4. Fire Hydrants: Read all about the two epic hydrants on this page!